cmjt/ascr/inst/shiny-examples/ascr/text/details.md

 group was heard by which trap (corresponding to the traps in the **trap location** file).
 The **detections** file may also contain a column headed **bearing** or **distance** or both.
-These must refer to the estimated bearing of the call (in radians) and the estimated distance to the call (in meters).
+These must refer to the estimated bearing of the call (radians ∈(0, 2*π*)) and the estimated distance to the call (meters).
 If this is the case then additional parameters are estimated related to these distributions.

 Select the **Data** tab to visualize your data (both trap locations and detections).